-- 1. Without resigning from duty, the following may not run as candidates or be elected deputies:

-- a. judges and prosecutors;

-- b. military servicemen on active duty;

-- c. staff of the police and of the national security;
+- 1. Without resigning from duty, the following may not run as candidates or be elected deputies: - a. judges and prosecutors; - b. military servicemen on active duty; - c. staff of the police and of the national security;

+- Outside professions of legislators - Restrictions on the armed forces
-- c. diplomatic representatives;

-d.mayors of municipalities and communes as well as prefects in the places where they carry out their duties;

-dh. chairmen and members of the electoral commissions;

-e.the President of the Republic and the high officials of the state administration contemplated by law.

-2. A mandate won in violation of paragraph 1 of this article is invalid.
+- d. diplomatic representatives; - e. mayors of municipalities and communes as well as prefects in the places where they carry out their duties; - f. chairmen and members of the electoral commissions; - g. the President of the Republic and the high officials of the state administration contemplated by law. - 2.
+A mandate won in violation of paragraph 1 of this article is invalid.